 Anterior inferior cerebellar artery

-The anterior inferior cerebellar artery (also AICA, latin: arteria cerebellaris anterior inferior) is a branch of the basilar artery that mainly supplies blood to the cerebellum.
+The anterior inferior cerebellar artery (AICA, Latin: arteria cerebellaris anterior inferior) is a branch of the basilar artery that mainly supplies blood to the cerebellum.

 The anterior inferior cerebellar artery arises at the level of the junction between the medulla oblongata and pons, then it passes posterolaterally, proceeds to the internal acoustic meatus and then arches along the undersurface of the cerebellum.